rnowling/rnowling.github.io/_posts/2015-10-13-segmention-pipeline-prototype.md

     Clockwork Orange, A (1971) 0.0468088933486
     Monty Python's Life of Brian (1979) 0.0466346420988

+The two clusters are relatively distinct.
+The users in the first cluster generally prefer science fiction films, while the users in the second cluster prefer films that tend to be independent films with relatively unique and distinct profiles.

+## Conclusion
+I've outlined a prototype for a customer segmentation pipeline, implemented with scikit-learn.
+I've described the basic steps as well as points for human evaluation and decision-making.
+I validated the pipeline using MovieLens data.

+My next steps will be to implement the pipeline in Spark.
+Larger data sets and distributed computing represent a few challenges, mainly how to perform the dimensionality reduction.

 If you want to play with the code, you can grab it [here](https://gist.github.com/rnowling/cd05281eeafe46b38158).